personalrobotics/lemur/prpy_lemur/README.md

 `prpy_lemur`
 ===============

-`prpy` bindings for Chris Dellin's planner (aka multiset, e8, or family planner).
+`prpy` bindings for Chris Dellin's LEMUR planner (aka multiset, e8, or family planner).
 For now, only a few features are supported.
 For example, caching between calls (within a single planner instance, or through cached files) is not yet supported.

 Usage
 -----